November’s gone, it’s time for another episode of Life in Italy.

 This makes quite a sad beginning for a month which, in my opinion, is just a useless break between the lovely beginning of fall in October and the brightness of December.

 When I declared on Facebook that November is the worst month of the year, lots of people told me that there’s a lot of beauty in that month.
 I tried to see it, I made the effort, but somehow didn’t manage to.
 I am so happy it ended, so we can be all happy and shiny and wait for Christmas.

 But let’s see what happened in Italy during the month of November.

-Well, how can I like November if, here in Liguria, it most always means heavy rain and floods?
+Well, how can I like November if, here in Liguria, it almost always means heavy rain and floods?
 We got big floods in the past years, the most recent ones in 2011 – when 6 people died in Genova – and 2014.
 And we got one this year as well.
-It happened on Thursday, November 25th: after 4 days of non-stop rain, we got a massive rainfall (in some areas we had the same rain it usually falls in half a year) and then there was the flood.
+It happened on Thursday, November 25th: After 4 days of non-stop rain, we got a massive rainfall (in some areas we had the same rain it usually falls in half a year) and then there was the flood.

 Luckily, nobody was hurt and there have been no victims, but we got huge damage to houses and streets.
 A nearby town has been without water for five days and some areas still do not have it.
 My family just had some minor damage, nothing really bad, but it was kind of scary.

 (this is the photo of an auto dealer five kilometers from where I live)

 If last month I told you that what we kept hearing on the news was: “chi è Elena Ferrante?“, the repeating mantra of this month is: “vota Sì” (vote yes) or “vota No” (vote no).
 This refers to the constitutional referendum which will be held on December 4th.
 We should decide whether to approve a change to our Constitution which will lead to the reduction of the number of members of parliament, the reduction of institutional operating costs, and other important changes – at least in the words of the proponents.